 In this case, the Second Collegiate Circuit Court established that the IFT should address all matters related to telecommunications and broadcasting, and leave the rest of the relevant markets to be analysed by COFECE.

-Pursuant to article 52 of the MAA, there are several activities that are forbidden and can be classified as monopolistic or anticompetitive conducts.
-These activities are listed as follows: monopolies; and monopolistic conducts and any barrier that, in terms of the MAA, can diminish, damage, prevent or condition the free competition in the production, processing or trading of any kinds of goods and services.
+Pursuant to article 52 of the MAA, there are several activities that are forbidden and can be classified as monopolistic or anticompetitive conduct.
+These activities are listed as follows: monopolies; and monopolistic conduct and any barrier that, in terms of the MAA, can diminish, damage, prevent or condition the free competition in the production, processing or trading of any kinds of goods and services.

-In terms of monopolistic conducts, the MAA classifies them into two main groups: AMPs (horizontal or per se illegal practices) and relative monopolistic practices (RMPs) (vertical practices).
+In terms of monopolistic conduct, the MAA classifies them into two main groups: AMPs (horizontal or per se illegal practices) and relative monopolistic practices (RMPs) (vertical practices).

 AMPs are considered per se illegal, and these consist of contracts, agreements, arrangements or combinations among competing economic agents, which have, as their purpose or effect, any of the following:

 - to fix, raise, coordinate or manipulate prices;